 So as you can see, the possibility of a company producing knock-off copies of real screens is non-existent.
 Unless you have 4 billion pounds sitting in your back pocket and a clean room environment occupying several hundred thousand cubic metres, you can forget LCD production.

-The reality of the situation however, doesn't dissuade a certain demographic from throwing wild accusations around, about fake or knock off copies of screens, based on absolutely no research whatsoever.
+The reality of the situation however, doesn't dissuade some people, from throwing wild accusations around, about fake or knock off copies of screens, based on absolutely no research whatsoever.

 "The screen you sent me has a different part code to the original one"